 In the fall of 2020, Google rolled out Google Analytics 4 (GA4), the latest iteration of the Google Analytics platform.
 GA4 replaces Universal Analytics (UA) as the default for digital analytics measurement in GA.
 But there are a lot of questions yet to be answered.
 As we’re now fully into 2021, this guide answers some of those questions about Google Analytics 4 vs Universal Analytics.
+If you’re looking for detailed instructions on how to set up GA4 you can find that at the end of this guide.

 What is GA4?

 In 2013, the Universal Analytics (UA) platform rolled out and became the standard for tracking.
 In 2020, Google added a beta tracking property called App+Web Property.
 The new beta could track both App and Web visits in a single Google Analytics property instead of having those differing platform visits separated into different GA properties.
-Now, that App+Web Property has been rebadged and released as Google Analytics 4.
+Now, that App+Web Property has been rebadged and released as Google Analytics 4 (GA4).

 Ok, So What is a Property?